Kaishiyoku/crystal-rss-revolved/README.md

 The feed reader is optimized for usage on smartphones.

+# Major release notes

-# Version 3.x
+## Version 3.x

 Version 3.x is a complete rewrite of the codebase with the use of Inertia.js, so expect breaking changes.
 I tried to keep the database structure the same as in version 2.x.
-Please note that some DB table fields are no longer used but you should be able to just upgrade to version 3.x without having to remigrating the whole database.
+Please note that some DB table fields are no longer used, but you should be able to just upgrade to version 3.x without having to remigrating the whole database.

+* minimum PHP version: 8.1
+* based on Laravel 10
+* no API (maybe I will bring it back in the future)

 # Installation